DepriFromEarth/hdd-survival-guide/README.md

     - https://man7.org/linux/man-pages/man8/e4defrag.8.html

     - https://wiki.archlinux.org/title/Ext4#Improving_performance

+ # Startup apps

+ Show hidden startup apps:

+    sudo sed -i "s/NoDisplay=true/NoDisplay=false/g" /etc/xdg/autostart/*.desktop

+ Do not mindlessly disable things here.
+Disable what you think should be disabled, i.e., Bluetooth, if you don't use it.

 ## NCQ
 Enter BIOS and search for the storage configuration tab.
 Find your hard drive and set the SATA controller to ACHI.
 It should be like this by default, but if it isn't, enable it.
 Doing so will enable NCQ and allow the physical header to optimize where files should go. https://en.wikipedia.org/wiki/Native_Command_Queuing